 Part 4: Future of the Mouse Design

 The computer mouse has come a long way since its introduction in the 1960s.
 Today, the mouse is an essential input device for navigating the digital world.
 But what does the future hold for the mouse design?
-Here are some of the innovations that we can expect to see in the coming years.
+Here are some innovations we can expect to see in the coming years.

-Gesture recognition is one of the most significant potential developments in the world of computer mice.
+Gesture recognition is one of the most significant potential developments in computer mice.
 Instead of clicking buttons or scrolling wheels, users would be able to control their computers with hand gestures.
 This technology is already being developed, and it has the potential to revolutionize the way we interact with our computers.

 Voice control is another potential innovation for the mouse.
-In the future, users may be able to control their computers using voice commands, without the need for a physical input device.
-This technology is already being used in mobile devices, and it has the potential to be used in future computer mice as well.
+In the future, users may be able to control their computers using voice commands without needing a physical input device.
+This technology is already being used in mobile devices, and it can also be used in future computer mice.

 Part 5: Security Considerations for Mouse Usage